 The hip belt padding is long enough to wrap the iliac crest on women with small to average-sized hips (up to 34" circumference around the iliac crest).
 For any ladies rocking the curves, the padding will not extend far enough to soften the load on your pelvic bones.
 Because a pack like this is only designed for ultralight loads, this padding may not matter much but is certainly a feature to be aware of.

-Fixed shoulder straps don't allow any fine-tuning of the torso length so you'll want to be certain you get the right size.
+Fixed shoulder straps don't allow any fine-tuning of the torso length, so you'll want to be certain you get the right size.
 If you find yourself in between sizes, take a good amount of time at your local outfitter wearing each size around with weight to determine which is the best for you.

 How often have you seen ultralight gear that is less expensive than its heavy counterparts?
 Rarely, if ever, is probably your answer.
-The Lumina is no exception, ranking in top third of the price range in our test.
-However, when compared with ultralight packs on the market boasting similar weights, the Lumina is a steal.
+The Lumina is no exception, ranking in the top third of the price range in our test.
+However, compared with ultralight packs on the market boasting similar weights, the Lumina is a steal.
 Add to that the comfort it offers and the fact that it keeps company with almost no other ultralight packs designed specifically for women, and you've found yourself something special in the Lumina.

 If 25 pounds of gear sounds lightweight to you, the Lumina is not the pack for you.
-The Lumina is for toothbrush cutters and tarp campers, for base weight braggers and FKT dreamers.
+The Lumina is for toothbrush cutters and tarp campers, for base weight braggers, and FKT dreamers.
 But if all that sounds good to you, we think the Lumina is an excellent specimen.
-The comfort and support offered by a pack under 2 pounds are shocking and since that's what matters most, it alone makes the Lumina worth your investigation.
-The large pockets for gear stashing add to its appeal even though the side pockets are incredibly tough to get a bottle back into if wearing the pack.
+The comfort and support offered by a pack under two pounds are shocking, and since that's what matters most, it alone makes the Lumina worth your investigation.
+The large pockets for gear stashing add to its appeal, even though the side pockets are incredibly tough to get a bottle back into if wearing the pack.
 If, on the other hand, you aren't committed to the investment in all the lightest gear to make the Lumina a viable option, there are plenty of other packs in our review that we love and are more forgiving in the load-carrying department.